srsudar/eg/README.md

 themselves make clear which is the already existing file and which will be the newly created copy.

-**This section shouldn't show output and should not include the `$` to indicate that we are at the command line.
-This section should be a quick glance for users that know what the tool does, know a basic usage is what they are trying to do, and they are just looking for a reminder.**
+This section shouldn't show output and should not include the `$` to indicate that we are at the command line.

+**This section should be a quick glance for users that know what the tool does, know a basic usage is what they are trying to do, and are just looking for a reminder.**

 ### Basic Usage